 Societal Issues Targeted:

-- Reducing distance and distrust between those who haven’t met, bridging demographics
+- Reducing distance and distrust between strangers

-- Showing everyone that they are surrounded by positive, happy and friendly people
+- Showing everyone that they are surrounded by positive, happy, and friendly people

-Pillow Fights 4Connection can draw big crowds, although the most successful Pillow Fights I’ve run have always started with just a small group of friends.
-Big groups i find are soo busy having fun with each other that they get distracted from inviting people passing to join in (so i make some kind of points system for getting people to join with a drink at the end as a reward).
-Smaller groups naturally try harder to invite the people walking passed to come, join in and have fun with us, and so are better at spreading the idea of using events to reach out and connect with our local community.
+Pillow Fights 4 Connection can draw big crowds, although the most successful one I’ve run started with just a small group of friends.
+Big groups, I observe, are so busy having fun with each other that they get distracted from inviting people passing by to join in.
+Smaller groups naturally try harder to invite the people passing by to participate, and so are better at spreading the idea of using events to reach out and connect with our local community.

 Bring a sign saying “Join Us!”

 Everyone will be having so much fun with each other that you will have to encourage/remind people to invite passers-by to join in…especially with big groups.
 I usually give them points we all put up a few pence for the winner to buy a drink after the event.

 Cheap pillows rip quickly and can scratch faces so pillow cases are helpful!

 Feather pillows upset animal rights activists.
 Apparently, the feathers are inhumanely collected from birds.

 There will always be a few people who will turn up without a pillow, so make sure to remind everyone to bring two.
 Perhaps you and some friends could find a few extra ones to make the event work as well as possible!